 Auckland Cricket Association

-Malikah is the CFO of Open Country Dairy Ltd which is New Zealand's second-largest dairy processor behind Fonterra Cooperative Group with turnover in excess of $688 million.
-She has been with the company for almost nine years and brings significant local and international business experience.
+Malikah is the CFO of Open Country Dairy Ltd which is New Zealand's second-largest dairy processor behind Fonterra Cooperative Group with turnover in excess of $1.5 billion.
+She has been with the company for over a decade and brings significant local and international business experience.
 She also has strong leadership skills which have been honed through project management and execution of business strategy.

-Malikah has been heavily involved with club cricket through Howick Pakuranga Cricket Club where she has represented the club on the Board of Directors since July 2014.
+Malikah has been heavily involved with club cricket through Howick Pakuranga Cricket Club where she has represented the club on the Board of Directors since July 2014 until September 2016.

-Malikah along with her financial and governance backgrounds brings to the board experience in fundraising for various charities with a special interest in the Starship Foundation.
+Malikah along with her financial and governance backgrounds brings to the board experience in fundraising for various charities.

 Murphy Su'a played for the Association from 1990 to 1996 and represented New Zealand in that period, including being a member of the 1992 World Cup squad.
 He played his senior club cricket for Eden Roskill after playing in many junior age group sides in the Northern Districts area and is the current Samoan national cricket team coach.